zacanger/niddesa/text/generated-translations/cullaniddesa/17-chinese-google.md

 beaten, killed, injured, and annoyed saw, saw, weighed, judged, separated, and clarified.
 "For after seeing it on the person who was annoyed by sex.

-"[World Zun: "Binqiya!"]": ""Binqiya", the Blessed One calls the Brahman by his name.
-"World Zun", this is a respectful synonym... (abbreviated) Anri (pseudonym) who testifies, That is the World Honored." is [World Honored:
+"[Blessed One: "Binqiya!"]": ""Binqiya", the Blessed One calls the Brahman by his name.
+"Blessed One", this is a respectful synonym... (abbreviated) Anri (pseudonym) who testifies, That is the World Honored." is [World Honored:
 "Binqiya!"].